 == 1992 - TROUBLESOME 21 ==

-• Troublesome 21 : shelved album (in august of 92) after the L.A. riots and the Rap music like Ice-T's "Cop Killer" hold as a responsible.
+• Album shelved (in august of 92) after the L.A. riots and the gangsta rap music like Ice-T's "Cop Killer" (which is not a rap song !) being held as responsible for the troubles.

 Jeffrey Newburn, 1992